Recording Prep Checklist

 Song Tempos & Click Tracks

 Therefore, the majority of the time I recommend recording to a click track.
 In order to do so though, you must first know the tempo of the song.
 This can be worked out in the studio.
 However, it is not uncommon for people to agree to a tempo in the studio that is not exactly right (possibly due to being slightly stressed or just wanting to get on with the job).
 This leaves the song not quite capturing the exact feeling and emotion that it was intended to.
 As the old saying goes, sometimes when you miss it by an inch, you miss it by a mile.
 Even one beat per minute can have a big impact on a song.
-So make sure you've practiced to a metronome at home multiple times until you're 100% sure you've got the tempo right.
+So make sure you've practised to a metronome at home multiple times until you're 100% sure you've got the tempo right.

 If there are tempo changes throughout your song then ensure you have each of the tempos worked out, as well as having a basic tempo map for the song.
 E.g. 32 bars at 120BPM, followed by 16 bars at 124BPM and then 32 bars back at 120BPM.

 Pre-production primarily refers to recording demos of your songs before the actual recording.
 This is probably the most important thing you can do to make for a smooth and enjoyable time in the studio - and one where you don't waste money.
 Pre-production can include all sorts of things, including making sure you have your tempo sorted - as above.
-But other crucial aspects of doing pre-production demos include:
+But other crucial aspects of creating pre-production demos include:

 Having your song structure sorted - e.g. knowing how many bars the intro is, the order of the verses, choruses and bridges, how the song finishes etc.

-Instrument Preparation
+Instrument Preparation Before Recording

-It is extremely important to have your instruments in tiptop shape before coming into the studio.
+It is extremely important to have your instruments in tip-top shape before coming into the studio.

 Note: bass guitars do not necessarily need new strings before a recording - this can sometimes make them too bright.
 If they're feeling too old leading up to a recording though, consider putting new ones on a few weeks before the recording session.
 This will give them time to settle down a little.

 New batter heads on your drums can make a huge difference to the sound of your kit, just like new strings on a guitar.
 If the resonant heads are super old it might be worth swapping them over also.
 One thing a lot of drummers struggle with is tuning their kits.
-In order to capture a great sounding kit, you need it to sound it's absolute best.
-If you have a certain snare sound in mind, then try and tune your snare to match.
-Spend time tuning your kit prior to coming into the studio.
-Then once you've loaded in it should be relatively quick to just give it a touch up instead of taking 2 hours to tune it properly.
-It's also a good idea to check that you don't have a squeaky kick or hi hat pedal - this can ruin recordings!
-Also ensure that you bring more than one pair of sticks to use.
+In order to capture a great-sounding kit, you need it to sound its absolute best.

 If you're using electronic instruments then make sure they do not have any unpleasant buzzes etc. They may need a quick service if they do.